dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 Note that above, `txt` could be from views earlier than view(r) if they haven't been opened already.

-The commit rule ensures that when a transaction is opened, it has a unique decryption.
+The Opening rule ensures that when a transaction is opened, it has a unique decryption.
 For example, a deterministic decryption rule may be: decrypt transactions in commit order using SS-combine() shares, if existing, using the F+1 lowest parties whose certified revealed shares are in the causal past.
 Otherwise, use any F+1 D() shares.